oracoraque/slop_fork/README.md

 ## Module example

-Simply place your module in the `/modules` directory, or call the `bot.use(modulename)` function manually, somewhere in your code.
+Simply place your module in the `/modules` directory, or call the `bot.load(path)` function manually, somewhere in your code.